 The blend will start with 2% hydrogen and will gradually increase to 15% hydrogen.
 The beauty of blending a small percentage of hydrogen with natural gas is that gas appliances operate as they usually do, meaning people can still enjoy all the normal benefits associated with their standard natural gas supply.

-Hydrogen blending will lower New Zealand’s emissions
+Hydrogen blending can help lower New Zealand’s carbon emissions

 Hydrogen can be produced renewably as a net zero carbon gas and blending it in the pipeline displaces the use of natural gas, immediately reducing carbon emissions.

-In future, a blend of up to 20% hydrogen and 80% natural gas in our pipelines would see a reduction in emissions.
-This could be improved even further by swapping out natural gas for biomethane, which is chemically identical but produced from organic waste.
+In future, a blend of up to 20% hydrogen and 80% natural gas in our pipelines would see a reduction in carbon emissions.
+This could be improved even further by swapping out natural gas for biomethane, which is chemically identical to natural gas but produced from organic waste.
 Biomethane is a renewable gas and does not add new carbon into the atmosphere when burnt.
 A combination of 20% hydrogen and 80% biomethane could give us a fully renewable gas system.
-You can read about how we are already flowing biomethane in a pipeline for the first time in New Zealand here.

 We need lower-emissions gas options